SebastianMartinezSWE/cs-684-team-blue/test-plans/sprint 1 test plan.md

 By performing manual testing to verify the requirements

 Testing Tasks:
-1. Testing API response codes
+1. Testing to see if the API response codes are recieved
-2. Testing the UI
+2. Testing the UI requirements
-3. Testing the data in database
+3. Testing to see if the data entered lands in the database

 Responsibilities:
 Rajiv Dave - testing
 Mutunoor Akshay Kumar - testing

 Schedule:
-02/27/23 : Test cases
+02/27/23 : Meeting and coming up with test plan and inital test cases
-02/28/23 - 03/04/23 : tesing
+02/28/23 - 03/04/23 : Spliting up work and working on testing individually
-03/04/23 : sharing test results
-03/05/23 : pushing test folders to the main
+03/04/23 : Meeting up again and sharing test results and finalizing details 03/05/23 : Pushing finalized test folders to the main